 If you can buy "YES" on Platform A for $0.80 and buy "NO" on Platform B for $0.15, your total cost to cover every possible outcome is $0.95.
 Since one outcome is mathematically guaranteed to hit 100% ($1.00), the Whale captures a 5.2% instant return.
 This is known as a Negative Spread.

-Retail traders pay fees.
-Institutional whales get paid to trade.
-Polymarket incentivizes market makers to supply order book depth through a daily USDC payout system called Liquidity Rewards.
+Retail traders pay market spread fees.
+Institutional whales extract yields from the platform.
+Polymarket subsidizes market makers to synthesize order book depth through a daily USDC payout construct.

 Through a Quadratic Spread Function, the algorithm heavily compensates limit orders (Maker orders) placed exactly near the Midpoint price.
 By strategically parking capital just fractions of a cent away from the spread, whales collect daily passive USDC regardless of whether the event actually resolves in their favor.